 18. Bring in a bookcase for extra storage

 In need of extra storage?
-Simply bringing in a bookcase, cabinet or console is one of the simplest and most effective of all the utility room ideas.
+Simply bringing in a bookcase, cabinet or console is one of the simplest of all the utility room ideas.

 Or if floor space is at a premium, you could add built-in open shelving or cupboards to store clutter.